 Justin enjoys having fun on the air, but knows that his most important job is keeping your family safe during severe weather.
-He won a Regional Emmy for his work during a deadly Tennessee tornado outbreak in 2008.
-He won multiple AP Awards following the historic May 2010 floods.
+He won a Regional Emmy for his work during a deadly tornado outbreak in 2008, and also won multiple AP Awards following the historic May 2010 floods.
 Justin has been voted as one of the best meteorologists in Nashville by the Tennessean’s “Toast of Music City” contest.

 Justin has visited hundreds of local schools over the years to educate students about weather safety.
-Away from work, he has volunteered for Big Brothers Big Sisters for more than seven years.
+Away from work, he has volunteered for Big Brothers Big Sisters since 2007.
 Justin is honored to help emcee News 2’s Ronald McDonald House of Nashville’s Calls for Kids telethon each spring.
 He also helps the Girl Scouts of Middle Tennessee each winter by serving as their “cookie chairperson,” which he says is a delicious job.

-Justin’s hobbies include golf, running, reading, following the NFL and the NBA, and rooting for his alma mater, Penn State.
-Justin and his wife live in East Nashville with their three rescue dogs.
+Justin’s hobbies include reading, mountain biking, skiing, following the NFL and the NBA, and rooting for his alma mater, Penn State.